AbdallahRobota/Git-Workflow-Fundamentals/README.md

 # Git Workflow Fundamentals by Abdallah AL-Banna

-This cheat sheet provides an overview of Git workflows for initializing a repository, working with commits, branches, and managing a remote repository on GitHub.
+This cheat sheet provides an overview of Git workflows for initializing a repository, working with commits, branches, pull requests, and managing a remote repository on GitHub.
+It also covers tagging, reverting, and resetting commits effectively.

 ---